CBI arrests Jamia Millia Islamia professor in bribery case | Law-Order

 The professor has been accused of issuing structural stability certificates to various projects after taking bribe.

 Moin had allegedly given the structural safety certificate to the Chintels Paradiso apartment in Gurugram, part of which collapsed last month killing two women.
-However, his arrest was not connected to the house collapse.
+His arrest, however, was not connected to the house collapse.

 The CBI also arrested Prakhar Pawar of M/s Vyom Architect, and Abid Khan, an employee of the company.